bhargava246/OnlineLearningPlatform/replit.md

 ## Recent Changes

+- **July 05, 2025**: Comprehensive UI/UX Redesign and Migration Complete
+  - **Migration from Replit Agent to Replit**: Successfully completed migration with all systems working
+  - **Navbar to Sidebar Conversion**: Replaced traditional navbar with consistent sidebar navigation across all pages
+  - **Landing Page Improvements**:
+    - Removed all navbar options from starting page (keeping only logo and auth buttons)
+    - Enhanced subsection background colors with themed gradients for better visual appeal
+    - Removed "Watch Demo" and "View Course Catalog" buttons as requested
+  - **Authentication Enhancements**:
+    - Added clickable logo on login/signup page that redirects to landing page
+    - Replaced "Login with Replit" with "Login with Google" option (placeholder implementation)
+    - Improved login pop-up notification appearance
+    - Updated login redirect to go to dashboard instead of previous page
+    - Changed logout redirect to go to landing page instead of login page
+    - Updated "Create Account" button with green gradient styling
+  - **Dashboard Modernization**:
+    - Converted navbar to shared sidebar component for consistency
+    - Made logo in admin panel/dashboard clickable to redirect to dashboard
+    - Added logout option to dashboard sidebar with red styling
+    - Removed "Upgrade" option from UI
+    - Removed "Creative Outdoor" advertisements, replaced with personalized welcome message
+    - Implemented shared sidebar component for use across all authenticated pages
+  - **Architecture Improvements**:
+    - Created reusable Sidebar component in `/client/src/components/sidebar.tsx`
+    - Updated dashboard to use shared sidebar for consistency
+    - Enhanced component modularity and maintainability

 - **July 03, 2025**: Migration from Replit Agent to Replit Environment Complete
   - **Migration Successfully Completed**: Project now runs cleanly in Replit environment
   - **CORS Configuration Fixed**: Added support for `https://www.online.toolshelp.me` and `https://online.toolshelp.me` domains